ActorForth/Auction-Protocol/proposal-spec.md

 ![Figure 5](images/TokenType1_SEND.png "Figure 5")

 Figure 5 shows a Funding transaction.
 A Bidder simply sends any quantity of the specifically denominated token (i.e. 'DTKN') for the Auction to the Unique SLP Address they were provided.
 The value of this Bid is the sum of all the denominated Tokens currently locked to this Bid’s Unique SLP Address.

+In the specific example (txid: 211) of Figure 5, the Bidder sends 10 DTKN to their Unique SLP Address "slp:qr111".
+Their original DTKN UTXO was 100, and so the remaining 90 DTKN was returned to them as leftover.

 ## Completion of an Auction